 Thank you for your interest in the Nationally Recognized Early Childhood Master of Arts in Teaching program at Kent State University.
 Please review this information carefully.
 We believe you will find this information helpful as you begin your application to the program.

 The Early Childhood MAT program is for those individuals who already hold a bachelor's degree in another subject area and who are interested in becoming certified to teach Preschool through Grade 5 in the state of Ohio.

 The MAT program at Kent State is an 18-month intensive, 5-semester program.
 You will attend classes during Summer I, Fall, Spring, Summer I, and Fall.
 You will graduate in December.
 We are in the process of moving some courses/content to an online format for the convenience of our dedicated adult students.

-Depending on the coursework taken for completion of your initial degree, you may have to take one or more prerequisite courses, (i.e., child development, math and/or science), in addition to the required MAT course sequence.
+Depending on the coursework taken for completion of your initial degree, you may have to take one or more prerequisite courses, (i.e., child development, math, science, and/or history/social studies), in addition to the required MAT course sequence.
 Many of these courses must be taken prior to beginning the program.
 You must submit your complete undergraduate transcript(s) for review.
 If you have completed any graduate coursework, you should submit those transcripts as well.
 Once your transcripts have been reviewed, we will let you know if there are any prerequisite courses you must take.
-Transcript review will take about four weeks.
+Transcript reviews can take a few weeks to complete and return.

-For information on financial aid, please visit the Student Financial Aid site.
+For information on financial aid and current tuition rates, please visit the One Stop for Student Services website.